Get the latest information and updates about the changes occurring as the University and the community respond to Coronavirus (COVID-19).

-Will DAAP continue online course instruction for Spring Semester 2021?
+Will DAAP continue online course instruction beyond Spring Semester 2021?

-Spring Semester 2021 has not been determined at this time.
 DAAP leadership, faculty, and staff will continue to evaluate the changing situation and make the best decisions possible to uphold the health and safety of all members of our community while providing our students instruction that upholds our academic missions.
 We will communicate the plan for each semester as the information is decided.

-DAAP student building access for Fall Semester 2020:
+DAAP student building access for Spring Semester 2021:

-DAAP courses will be conducted online for Fall Semester 2020.
+DAAP courses will be conducted mostly online for Spring Semester 2021.
 As such, please see the following resources to support students in their online coursework.

-The DAAP computer lab (CGC) will be available to students by appointment between 9am and 4pm, Monday through Friday during Fall Semester 2020.
+The DAAP computer lab (CGC) will be available to students by appointment between 9am and 4pm, Monday through Friday during Spring Semester 2021.

 For IT help, please try to utilize the UCIT support ticket system to make your request.
 The link to this is https://uc.edu/ithelp and a step by step set of instructions is included on the home page of the DAAP Concierge page which is in the list of your Canvas courses (for all DAAP students).
 Requests will be routed to the DAAP IT staff and they will respond as promptly as they can.